waldofouche/lighthouse/docs/config/signing.md

 To enable automatic key rollover / rotation set `enabled` to true.
 If enabled, Lighthouse will automatically generate a new signing key when needed (according to the configured interval).
-At current and next public key are published in the entity configuration; this allows other entities to already have the public key of the next signing key when it will be used.
+The current and next public key are published in the entity configuration; this allows other entities to already have the public key of the next signing key when it will be used.